 Glebe Brethan is a cow's cheese produced by the Tiernan family at their Glebe farm near Dunleer in Co Louth.
 It is the first sheep's cheese to be produced in Ireland.
 It is a thermophilic, artisan cheese made using unpasteurised Montbeliarde cow's milk.
 The cheese takes its name from Baothan or Brethan, the founder of the monastic settlement at Lannleire.

 Glebe Brethan is a mellow cheese having fruity and creamy flavours when young.
 As it matures, the cheese becomes more aromatic with spicy, nutty flavours penetrating the paste.
-It is smooth, pale yellow in colour with occasional holes and crystallisation in older cheeses.
-The honey coloured to greyish beige rind emits a very earthy aroma.
+It is smooth, pale yellow with occasional holes and crystallisation.
+The honey-coloured to greyish beige rind emits a very earthy aroma.
 The cheese is hugely versatile and can be melted over a variety of dishes including fondue.
-It is available in 40 - 45kg wheels.
+It is made in 40 - 45kg wheels.

 The official site isn't working at the moment.
 Not sure if they still produce this cheese or not.